 - Snow will pick up in intensity after lunch time with heavier snow establishing after 3PM and into the evening hours

 - Heavy snow and wind will be likely for many areas going into Tuesday evening and overnight

 - Heavy snow overnight and cold temperatures means the commute Wednesday morning will see moderate to high impacts

-- Snow is expected to continue through the day Wednesday with the heaviest accumulations in the morning.
+- Snow is expected to continue through early Wednesday with the heaviest accumulations in the morning.

-- Snow begins to taper off after 12PM with clearing towards evening
+- Snow begins to taper off by late morning to afternoon

 - Extremely cold temperatures will be possible overnight Wednesday into Thursday